 Teaching & Mentorship

 Teaching and mentoring are strong passions of mine.
-I am dedicated to the inclusion of underrepresented, minority students in higher education.
+I am dedicated to the inclusion of underrepresented students in higher education.
 As a first-generation woman of color who encountered many struggles throughout formal education, I feel that it is my responsibility to guide other students who may currently be struggling, and to bring them into the higher education pipeline.
-I mentored over 25 undergraduate students at the University of Texas in Austin, many of whom are now in Master's, Ph.D, or M.D. programs.
-I continue to advise and mentor students at Mount Saint Mary's University (MSMU) in Los Angeles, where the student body consists predominantly of first-generation, Latina women, in my role as primary investigator in the Little Athenians lab, and as academic advisor to 35 undergraduate students at MSMU.
+I currently mentor and advise students at Mount Saint Mary's University in Los Angeles, where the student body consists predominantly of first-generation, Latina women, in my role as primary investigator in the Little Athenians lab, and academic advisor to 35 undergraduate students.

 In all of my courses I enable students to develop critical thinking and self-awareness skills by discussing both empirical and mainstream literature and by incorporating hands-on, self-reflection activities.
 A particular goal of mine is also to improve student's writing skills; I incorporate writing workshops and writing assignments of various forms into all of my courses.